All of this is what makes Mumbai one of the most fascinating cities in the world, a place everyone should see at least once in their lifetime.

 Long after it debuted in 1903, the Taj was the first hotel in Mumbai to install electricity.
 It was the first hotel in India to offer air-conditioning.
 And it is now the flagship of a global chain of luxury hotels bearing the Taj name.
 The service here is impeccable.

 When I step inside this hotel, the city’s swirling rumpus dissolves.
 Serenity washes over all of my senses.
 I’ve been lucky to stay here twice, first in 2004 and again in 2012.
 Halfway between those two visits, terror struck.

-Those horrific events are now the subject of a new film out this month called Hotel Mumbai, starring Dev Patel, Armie Hammer, Nazanin Boniadi, and Anupam Kher.
-Here’s the trailer:
+Those horrific events are now the subject of a new film out last week called Hotel Mumbai, starring Dev Patel, Armie Hammer, Nazanin Boniadi, and Anupam Kher.
+Here’s the official trailer:

-When I stayed here after those events, the hotel was even more beautiful than ever, the service even more exquisite than before.
-And just as ever a slice of serenity amid the constant chaos of Mumbai.
+When I returned to the Taj after those events, I was apprehensive, but my unease dissolved moments into my arrival.
+I found a hotel more spectacularly beautiful than I previously remembered, the service even more exquisite than what I experienced before.
+The Taj Mahal Palace once again reigned as the picture of serenity amid the incessant chaos of Mumbai.
 Here’s a quick look around this incredible hotel:

 Rates from about $275; suites from about $415;